New York State Route 115: Route description

 NY 115 begins at West Baker Street (eastbound US 44 and NY 55) in eastern Poughkeepsie.
 As Worrall Avenue, it heads north through the easternmost portion of the city.
 An intersection with West Maple Street (westbound US 44 and NY 55) soon follows after and then gains the moniker of Innis Avenue.
 NY 115 continues on, passing King Street Park to the east before crossing into the town of Poughkeepsie at Arnold Road.
 Here, maintenance of the roadway shifts from the city of Poughkeepsie to Dutchess County, which maintains the road as CR 75.
 This designation continues north along NY 115 to the Salt Point Turnpike, where CR 75 ends and maintenance of NY 115 switches once more to the New York State Department of Transportation (NYSDOT).
 NY 115 joins the Salt Point Turnpike northward, paralleling the St. Peter's Cemetery and passing near the Dutchess Community College as it enters Hyde Park.

 Across the town line, NY 115 intersects with both CR 39, a connector route leading north toward the hamlet of Hyde Park, and CR 16, a parallel route to NY 9G between Hyde Park and Clinton, as it turns northeast and crosses into Pleasant Valley.
 NY 115 then meets CR 71 and CR 73 in quick succession as it parallels CR 72 toward the hamlet of Salt Point.
 The two routes converge just outside the hamlet, with NY 115 continuing toward the hamlet.
 Once in Salt Point, NY 115 crosses over Wappinger Creek just south of an intersection with CR 18 near the northern edge of the community.
 NY 115 progresses onward, paralleling Wappinger Creek into the town of Clinton, where NY 115 intersects CR 14 as Wappinger Creek turns away from the Salt Point Turnpike.
 The Turnpike, as well as NY 115, continue northeast to the Taconic State Parkway, where NY 115 terminates at the northbound exit ramps to the parkway.
 Past the Taconic, the Salt Point Turnpike continues for another 4 mi to NY 82 in Stanford as CR 17.

 History

 On March 22, 1853, the Poughkeepsie and Salt Point Plank Road Company was formed to construct a plank road from the town of Poughkeepsie to the hamlet of Salt Point.
-The new plank road company gave out it shares to their holders on March 8 of that year.
+The new plank road company gave out its shares to their holders on March 8 of that year.
 However, nothing was constructed, and the company was in the New York State Supreme Court in 1861 suing over the ownership of stock in construction of the new roadway.
-When the stock was sold, the agreement stated that the plank road would have the room to extend itself to Clinton Corners.
+When the stock was sold, the agreement stated that the plank road would extend to Clinton Corners.
 One stockholder, known only as Griffin, wanted the route done on a certain alignment when constructed, but protested that it was contrived differently.
 The company asked for the shares back from Griffin, who would not give them back.